 Age UK have published information and advice on what you can do if you are worried about being scammed.

 Visit the South Gloucestershire Safeguarding Adults Board website for information and advice on protecting vulnerable adults from crime including fraud, scams and rogue traders.

 For information, advice and support on domestic abuse, safeguarding concerns, substance misuse and homelessness visit our domestic abuse and high risk situations page.

 If you have not found the information you are looking for, you can find the specific contact details for our services and teams in our directory.
 Check our contact us section.

-We have also launched a new Freephone number for queries about the council’s Covid-19 response, including where to get help and how services are changing in light of staffing issues and other pressures.
+We have a Freephone number for queries about the council’s Covid-19 response, including where to get help and how services are changing in light of staffing issues and other pressures.
 The number is 0800 953 7778 and it will be answered by our trained contact centre staff, who will be able to provide information and direct you to the right place for the right help.